💬 Taweez Guidance

 • Replacement Thinking: Using taweez instead of prayers

-• Neglecting Basics: Ignoring fundamental Islamic practices
+• Neglecting Basics: Ignoring fundamental obligations

 Practical Mistakes